Change language:

 Upon repayment of the principal part of loan, you can apply for a grace period for up to 6 months.
 You only pay interest during the grace period.
 You only pay interest during the grace period.
 In this period, loan balance decreases more slowly (compared to a non-grace period) and thus the total interest expense paid on the loan increases.

-• submit us true and sufficient information;
+• submit true and sufficient information;

 1. Standard European Consumer Credit Information